BCChangEBFE/MPC-Project/README.md

 https://github.com/udacity/CarND-MPC-Project

 ## Model
 The controller used a kinetic model to describe the state nad actuation of the car.
 The state of the car was determined by its x, y position, orientaiton, velocity, crosstrack error, and orientation error.
 The steering angle and throttle of the car was predicted using these state variables.
+The model used for the project was very similar to the one provided in the solution for the mpc quiz, except for certain specifics described in the subsection below.

 The state equations are provided in MPC.cpp and are the following: